 Withdrawal from friends, family, and activities formerly enjoyed.
-May stay in room listening to music with depressing or suicidal themes that intensify mood.
+May isolate alone in bedroom.

 UNCHARACTERISTIC DECLINE IN ACADEMIC PERFORMANCE

 May suddenly appear disinterested in school or in future goals.
 May make remarks like, "Don't bother to grade my final, I won't be around," or "It's just not worth it."
 An unusual decline in grades may be an indication that something is troubling a student.